-What Can You Do With a Teaching Assistants Major?
+What Can You Do With a Teaching Assistant/Aide Major?

 |Job Title||Job Growth Rate||Median Salary|

-Average salaries range from $29,000 to $58,000 for careers related to teaching assistants.
+Teaching Assistants majors often go into careers where salaries can range from $28,750 to $58,110 (25th to 75th percentile).
 This range includes all degree levels, so you may expect those with a more advanced degree to make more while those with less advanced degrees will typically make less.

-Amount of Education Required for Teaching Assistant/Aide Major Jobs
+Amount of Education Required for Careers Related to Teaching Assistant/Aide

 |Some College Courses||17.8%|

 |Post-Baccalaureate Certificate - awarded for completion of an organized program of study; designed for people who have completed a Baccalaureate degree but do not meet the requirements of academic degrees carrying the title of Master.||3.3%|